If you have chosen a homestay, know the dates you want and want to make a booking –

-- Contact the homestay directly by phone call or email as shown at the bottom of the homestay page.
+- Contact the homestay directly by one of the methods provided at the bottom of the homestay page.
 Jump to how to directly contact a homestay.

-- PLEASE DO NOT use the booking form to request bookings for the same dates at different homestays!
-(It is impossible for us to track room availability.
-Submitting the booking request form is asking to MAKE a booking.
-If accepted by the homestay, a booking HAS BEEN MADE for you.)
+- Please DO NOT use the booking form to request bookings for the same dates at different homestays!

 Using the booking request form